 Cygnus cygnus (Linnaeus, 1758)

 Downy cygnets are pale grey in colour, with slightly darker crown, nape, shoulders and rump.
-Immature plumage on first fledging is grey-brown, darker on crown.
+Immature plumage on first fledging is grey-brown, darker on the crown.
 Individuals become progressively white, at varying rates, during their first winter, and may be difficult to age in the field by spring.

 Whoopers moult their flight feathers in the breeding range during July–August each year.
 Paired birds tend to moult asynchronously.
 Unlike Bewick’s Swans, where yearlings are identifiable by the traces of grey feathers, the plumage of most 2nd winter Whoopers is indistinguishable from that of adults.
 Those that do have a few remaining grey feathers can only be aged as yearlings in the hand.